Polkas/cat2cat/README.md

 ## transform a categorical variable according to a new encoding

 Why cat2cat:
+- universal algorithm which could be used in different science fields
-- stop removing variables for ml models because categories are not the same across time
+- stop removing variables for ml models because variable categories are not the same across time
 - use a statistical modelling to join datasets from different time points and retain caterogical variable structure
 - visualize any factor variable across time
-- universal algorithm which could be used in different science fields

 In many projects where dataset contains a categorical variable one of the biggest obstacle is that the data provider during internal processes was changing an encoding of this variable during a time.